Frequently Asked Questions

 • NOA Reporting Tool – this refers to the assessment reporting function that sits within the NOA Establishment Portal and where Establishment Administrators/Teachers Users can view data and reports based on completed NOA assessments.
 Note, this is not to be confused with the “NFER Tests Analysis Tool” which is a separate tool used to record results and view assessment data and reports for our paper-based assessments.

-• Token – a credit equivalent to the value of per pupil.
+• Token – a credit equivalent to the value of one assessment per pupil.

 Want to find out more about NOA?